Linaro/website/_posts/current/blog/2021-06-22-ensuring-optimal-performance-through-enhanced-kernel-testing.md

 ---
 layout: post
 title: Ensuring optimal performance through enhanced kernel testing
-description: "Linaro created LKFT - Linaro’s Kernel Functional Test framework - to help improve the quality of the Linux kernel through functional testing on Arm hardware.
-While functional testing plays a critical role, it does not cover another aspect of paramount importance: performance.
-Linaro therefore decided to extend LKFT to also perform performance analysis, and, in particular automatic detection and reporting of performance regressions.
-In this blog, Linaro Interns Mirco Romagnoli and Federico Gelmetti talk about the functionality they have enabled to support performance testing."
+description: In this blog, Linaro Interns Mirco Romagnoli and Federico Gelmetti talk about the functionality they have enabled to support performance testing.
 date: 2021-06-22 02:15:39
 image: /assets/images/content/code.jpg
 tags: